 Brokerage firms often raise predictable defenses when investors claim unsuitable 0DTE recommendations.
 Understanding these defenses helps you build a stronger case:

-• Customer Authorization: The firm may claim you approved all trades and understood the risks.
+- Customer Authorization: The firm may claim you approved all trades and understood the risks.
 This defense is also common in unauthorized trading cases, and Gary knows how to challenge it when account documents were misleading or when brokers influenced your decisions.

-• Sophisticated Investor: The defense may argue you had sufficient experience to understand 0DTE risks.
+- Sophisticated Investor: The defense may argue you had sufficient experience to understand 0DTE risks.
 However, prior stock trading experience does not mean you understood same-day options expiration mechanics.

-• Market Conditions: Firms often blame losses on volatile markets rather than unsuitable recommendations.
+- Market Conditions: Firms often blame losses on volatile markets rather than unsuitable recommendations.
 Gary can demonstrate that unsuitable recommendations, not market conditions, caused your losses.

-• Platform-Only Trading: Some firms claim they only provided a trading platform and made no recommendations.
-Gary knows how to identify implicit recommendations through trade alerts, educational content, and platform design.
+- Platform-Only Trading: Some firms claim they only provided a trading platform and made no recommendations.
+We evaluate whether trade alerts, educational content, and platform design may constitute implicit recommendations under applicable suitability standards — a theory courts and arbitration panels have recognized in appropriate circumstances.

 Frequently Asked Questions About 0DTE Claims